Manishatds/Tailori-Plugin/README.md

 ### Monogram
 'Monogram':true, or .'Monogram':false,
-To add Monogram pass string value true other wise pass string false
+To add Monogram pass string value true other wise pass string value false

 ### MonogramTemplate
-Same as product template we create template for Monogram. in template we can add: font, text, and placing area to show monogram Img. we can add Monogram on Pocket, Collar
+Same as product template we create template for Monogram.
+In template we can add: font, text, and placing area to show monogram. we can add Monogram on Pocket, Collar, etc.,

 ##### In Example we are using
 'MonogramTemplate':#theTmplm